HCL-TECH-SOFTWARE/digital-experience/docs/guide_me/PerformanceTuning/Base_Portal_Tuning/Tuning_via_the_integrated_solutions_Console/Internationalization_Service_Tuning/RenderingOnlyEnvironments.md

 For Portal systems where no WCM authoring or page management is taking place locally, syndication overhead can be eliminated by specifying ‘subscriber only’.
 Set deployment.subscriberOnly to true in WCM WCMConfigService.
-Additional information can be found at https://help.hcltechsw.com/digitalexperience/9.5/wcm/wcm_config_prop_syndication.html.
+Additional information can be found at [Syndication properties](../../../../../manage_content/wcm_delivery/syndication/wcm_config_prop_syndication.md).

 ### How to Set

 In the WebSphere Integrated Solutions Console

-Resources → Resource Environment → Resource Environment Providers → WCM WCMConfigService → Custom properties
+Resources -> Resource Environment -> Resource Environment Providers -> WCM WCMConfigService -> Custom properties

 Name: deployment.subscriberOnly
 Value: true